icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 This example defines a standard Supply Voltage API that is provided by multiple providers in a Trust Framework.
 It specifies the API in detail with the `dcat:endpointDescription` referring to an OpenAPI specification hosted by the Registry.
 It uses a standard `ib1:heartbeatDescription` to check for liveness, using a standard heartbeat request defined in an OpenAPI specification hosted by the Registry.

-For access control, it specifices the `ib1:sensitivityClass`, and who can use the API with `ib1:permitGroup`.
-Because `ib1:include-all-allow-additional` is used for the access rules, it allows the publisher to widen access to additional groups and roles, as long as the groups in this document are included.
+For access control, it specifies the `ib1:sensitivityClass`, and who can use the API with `ib1:permitGroup`.
+Because `ib1:include-all-allow-additional` is used for the access rules, it allows the publisher to widen access to additional groups, as long as the groups in this document are included.

 ## Object specification